 \section{Comparison of the Approaches}

-According to our analysis presented in Section \ref{ofwe.twee.3}, for a given value of the variance parameter \(p\), the difference between weights $w_i^O$ and $w_i^R$, of the offset and ratio approaches respectively, depends on the risk exposure \(t_i\).
-This difference is significant for contracts with shorter exposure periods, while it becomes negligible for those with exposure periods close to one year.
-However, a limitation of this analysis is that it does not conclusively determine which approach may be more appropriate for insurance pricing.
+According to the analysis presented in Section~\ref{ofwe.twee.3}, for a fixed value of the variance parameter \(p\), the difference between the weights \(w_i^O\) and \(w_i^R\) associated with the offset and ratio approaches, respectively, depends on the risk exposure \(t_i\).
+This difference is substantial for contracts with short exposure periods, while it becomes negligible for contracts with exposure periods close to one year.
+However, a limitation of this analysis is that it does not, by itself, allow us to determine which approach is more appropriate for insurance pricing.

-Our strategy to compare approaches involves utilizing the distribution of the maximum likelihood estimators of the parameter vectors in the offset and ratio approaches to compare the premium estimators\footnote{We will use the expression \textit{premium estimator} instead of \textit{estimated premium} throughout this discussion, as the estimated premium refers to the value of a single observation derived from the premium estimator, which is a more general mathematical expression.} in these two regression methods.
-We begin by comparing the asymptotic expected values and variances of the premium estimators in both regression approaches.
-This comparison utilizes the positive definite matrix property described in equation (\ref{PosMt.pro.2}), which enables a direct evaluation of the asymptotic covariance matrices of the parameter vector estimators in the offset and ratio regression approaches.
-We conclude our analysis by applying the concept of stochastic order (or stochastic dominance), as discussed in \cite{shaked2007stochastic}.